machbase/machbase/content/en/neo/tql/src.md

 *Syntax*: `between( fromTime, toTime [, period] )`

-It provides time range condition to `QUERY()` function generating SQL internally.
+It provides time range condition to `SQL_SELECT()` function generating SQL internally.
 It may equivalent to `...
 WHERE ...
 TIME BETWEEN <fromTime> AND <toTime>...`.

 - `fromTime` *string,number* time expression with 'now' and 'last' as string, Or assign number as unix epoch time in nanosecond